Summer construction 2014

-Summer is here and it’s time to start thinking about the seasonal campus construction at Michigan State University.
+Summer will be here soon, and it’s time to start thinking about the seasonal campus construction at Michigan State University.
 This summer, there will be a variety of projects happening all over campus.

 There are a few ways to stay ahead of the curve and know what projects are taking place.